zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.catalog.tile.title**

-    Specifies the title of the API services product family.
+    specifies the title of the API services product family.
 This value is displayed in the API Catalog UI dashboard as the tile title.

 * **apiml.catalog.tile.description**

-    Is the detailed description of the API services product family.
+    is the detailed description of the API services product family.
     This value is displayed in the API Catalog UI dashboard as the tile description.

 * **apiml.catalog.tile.version**

-    Specifies the semantic version of this API Catalog tile.
+    specifies the semantic version of this API Catalog tile.

     **Note:** Ensure that you increase the version number when you introduce changes to the API service product family details.